-Senator DUNFORD.
+General DUNFORD.
 Senator, you are exactly right.
 The message of occupier and abandonment, while seemingly inconsistent, exists in the same space.
-I am optimistic that we can address this as we set the condition for the elections in '14 in a couple of ways.
+I am optimistic that we can address this as we set the condition for the elections in 2014 in a couple of ways.
 One is the message of us as an occupier is actually not going to resonate as the Afghans assume the lead in 2013.
-What the Afghan people will see on a day-to-day basis is Afghan Security Forces providing security.
-So the message that the Taliban have had of us an occupier or the Afghans being a tool of occupiers I do not believe will resonate in 2013 as the Afghans take the lead.
+What the Afghan people will see on a day-to-day basis is ASF providing security.
+So the message that the Taliban have had of us an occupier, or the Afghans being a tool of occupiers, I do not believe will resonate in 2013 as the Afghans take the lead.

-With regard to the message of abandonment, the bilateral security agreement is a component or commitment post-2014 is a component.
+With regard to the message of abandonment, the BSA is a commitment post-2014 is a component.
 But what really is necessary is that the United States and the international community convey a credible, consistent, and comprehensive message of commitment post-2014.
-Together with that commitment and the Afghans in the lead, I think both the message of us an occupier and the message of us abandoning the

-Afghan people gets undermined.
+Together with that commitment and the Afghans in the lead, I think both the message of us an occupier and the message of us abandoning the Afghan people gets undermined.

-And I think what you are alluding is a really important in that it is the information environment that will in large part determine the success of the elections in 2014.
-And the messaging that we are talking about here is very, very important.
+I think what you are alluding to is really important in that it is the information environment that will in large part determine the success of the elections in 2014.
+The messaging that we are talking about here is very important.
 A strong narrative of commitment and a strong narrative of Afghans' credible, to the fore, in the lead for providing security, I believe is a critical component to success of the elections in 2014.

-Senator Kaine.
+Senator KAINE.
 General Dunford, thank you.
 Chairman LEVIN.
 Thank you, Senator Kaine.